lowjoel/kvm-guest-drivers-windows-wiki/VirtIO-FS:-Shared-file-system.md

 Since command-line arguments can't be assigned to Windows service permanently, VirtIO-FS can parse them from the registry.
 When command-line arguments are absent the service looks up for `DebugFlags` (DWORD), `DebugLogFile` (String), `MountPoint` (String), `CaseInsensitive` (DWORD) under `HKLM\Software\VirtIO-FS`.
 For example, registry values depicted below correspond to `virtiofs.exe -d -1 -D C:\viofs_debug.log -m X:`.
 Please note that `-1` corresponds to `0xffffffff` in DWORD value.
 ![](https://user-images.githubusercontent.com/8286747/146226495-0d7614ca-8a7d-4465-9aa3-3dc9dc9cb6de.png)

+Also, parameters named `OverflowUid` and `OverflowGid` are always parsed from the registry.
+Normally, these parameters only affect if the host daemon is running inside Linux user namespace.
+They denote UID and GID perceived as `nobody` on the host, so they should be in sync with corresponding host values.
+If the service finds out shared folder root owner UID/GID becomes `nobody`, it will try previous UID/GID as new files and folders owner.

 ### Multiple VirtIO-FS instances

 #### Setup